Mwarukason/JavaScriptES6/README.md

 #Why Babel and transpilers.?
 #transpilers:
   - Browsers only have widespread support of older JS.
-  - Transpilers Convert advanced TypScript and CoffeeScript code back into the original JS.
+  - Transpilers: reads code written in one language and produces the equivalent code in another.

   Eg. Babel:(babeljs.io)

-#Webpack
+#Webpack:
+ - allows us to create an environment that transforms es6 code with babel.
- - It bundles modules into .js file
+ - It combines multiple modules into one js file to reduce errors and resources on the client-side.
- - comes with a dev-server
+ - Shipping with a development server, it gives us live code updating for free!

- #Start work with Webpack:
+ #StartworkwithWebpack:
   - npm init -y
   - npm install --save-dev webpack
   - commit to push to github